Poverty in Indonesia: Poverty and religion

 Faith-based organizations (FBO), like BAZNAS, could be a potential way in alleviating poverty in Indonesia.
 The existence of the FBOs play an important role in providing welfare services, but do not always have a good impact on certain community groups.
-Welfare service programs such as education and health are also carried out by Christians and Catholics who are religious minorities in Indonesia.
+Welfare service programs such as education and health are also carried out by Protestants and Catholics who are religious minorities in Indonesia.
 However, these programs are often not carried out on a massive scale because of the reluctance to be misinterpreted as an attempt to convert non-Christians to Christianity.
 The lack of cooperation between the government and the FBO is also one of the factors in the overlapping program between the FBO and the government.
 In addition, the existence of anti-Christian tensions in Indonesia also makes it increasingly difficult to establish cooperation between interfaith FBOs in alleviating poverty.